agentmorris/camera-trap-ml-survey/README.md

 Deployed ARUs at six sites in Australia.
 Conducted observer-based surveys at the same sites (specifically, for plots at each site near the ARU); observer-based methods included a variety of physical traps, plus nocturnal spotlighting and incidental manual observation.
 Camera traps were placed on each plot at each site.

 PAM data was processed via a custom classified trained on BirdNET feature embeddings.
-Images were processed with MegaDetector and Timelapse; version is unspecified, but it indicates that the Timelapse default confidence was 0.8, suggestion MDv4.
+Images were processed with MegaDetector and Timelapse; version is unspecified, but it indicates that the Timelapse default confidence was 0.8, suggesting MDv4.
 They used a MD confidence value of 0.5 (which would be a safe threshold for MDv4).

 "We identified a total of 45 species of mammals, of which 17 were classified as ‘vocal mammals’.
 For all mammals combined, OBM recorded the highest species richness (45/45 species), followed by camera traps (25/45 species), PAM using all available audio (17/45 species) and PAM using audio matching the survey period only (13/45 species).
 Overall, OBM detected 11 unique species not detected by any other method.
 The highest number of vocal mammals were detected by PAM using all audio (17/17 species) and OBM (17/17 species), followed by PAM using audio recorded only during the survey period (13/17 species), and camera traps (11/17 species)."